Last updated: June 3, 2026

 Connecting Google Drive

-Connect your Google Drive so RecordFlow has a destination to archive your recordings.
+Connect your Google Drive so RecordFlow has a destination to archive recordings.

 Prerequisites: